KevinRivera14/Code-Quiz-/README.md

 Also this challenge will use javascript and web API's to store the high scores.

 created by kevin Rivera @ 2022

+also please be nice im still learning how to code